Denoising Task Routing for Diffusion Models: Introduction

 Building upon this foundation, DTR offers notable advantages: \textbf{(1) Simple Implementation}: DTR can be integrated with minimal lines of code, streamlining its adoption. \textbf{(2) Elevated Performance}: DTR significantly elevates the quality of the generated samples. \textbf{(3) Accelerated Convergence}: DTR enhances the convergence speed of existing diffusion models. \textbf{(4) Efficiency}: DTR achieves these without extra parameters and incurs only a negligible computational cost for channel masking.

 Finally, we conduct experiments across various image generation tasks, such as unconditional, class-conditional, and text-to-image generation, with FFHQ~\citep{karras2019style}, ImageNet~\citep{deng2009imagenet}, and MS-COCO dataset~\citep{lin2014microsoft}, respectively.
 By incorporating our proposed DTR into two prominent architectures, DiT~\citep{peebles2022scalable} and ADM~\citep{dhariwal2021diffusion}, we observe a significant enhancement in the quality of generated images, thereby validating the benefits of our DTR.
 Moreover, we demonstrate the seamless compatibility of MTL optimization techniques tailored for diffusion models with our MTL architectural design for DTR.
-Notably, we achieve a dramatic improvement in FID score, from 12.59 to 4.61, on ImageNet class-conditional experiments with DIT-L trained on 400k iterations.
+Significantly, we attain similar DiT-XL's performance using the smaller DiT-L with a reduction in training iterations from 7M to 2M, showcasing the efficiency and effectiveness of our approach.